maju84/WheelDealz/README.md

 ## Search Service (BE)
 Search for cars (`Items`) and related `Auctions`.
+Persistence: MongoDB, a document store.
+Mainly because there is a very handy .NET integretion package that provides us a welcome search and pagination for mongoDB.

 ## Bidding Service (BE)
 This service manages the ongoing auctions and the real-time `Biddings`.

 ## User Service (BE)
-User management
+User management Authentication and Authorization.
+To start with, we use IdentityServer.

-## WebApp (FE)
+## Gateway Service
-Web-UI.
+Single access point for clients, like the the FE/BFFE.
+We will do authentication on the gateway service.
+We will go with YARP.

-## Backend For Frontend (BFFE)
+## WebApp (FE) with Backend For Frontend (BFFE)
-This service knows how to talk to the various backends to fulfill frontend's needs.
+NextJS

 ## Infrastructure